pynoor/logs-analysis/README.md

 ## The Set-Up / Requirements:

-Here's a list of requirements you'll need to run this program:
+Here's a list of <b>requirements</b> you'll need to run this program:

 - Python 3 (https://www.python.org/downloads/)
 - Psycopg2 (http://initd.org/psycopg/download/)
 - PostgreSQL (https://www.postgresql.org/download/)

+Now, let's set up our database:

+First you want to start the psql program by cd-ing to your working directory (the one that contains all the code) and typing 'psql' into your command line.

+From there you want to run the following query:
+'CREATE DATABASE [newsdata];'

+Mind you, the database file is in the same zip file this README came in.

 Furthermore, to run this program you'll need to define a bunch of views: